jwthanh/BuildUpTheBase/README.md

 ## Release Schedule

-* End of Dec: move back to phone (done)
+* End of Feb: flesh out building tasks, remove fists and face, replace with other things
-* End of Jan: flesh out building tasks
+* End of Mar: figure out what you actually do
-* End of Feb: different screens for fighting and building
+* End of Mar: different screens for fighting and building
 * End of year: Release?